-PSCAD - A transient analysis software similar to EMTP and ATP programs.
-PSCAD is a registered trademark of Manitoba HVDC research center Inc.
+PSCAD - is a simulation program similar to EMTP and ATP programs.
+PSCAD is a registered trade mark of Manitoba HVDC research center Inc.

 Reactive Power (Var): The power that oscillates back and forth between inductive and capacitive circuit elements without ever being used.
 The function of reactive power is to establish and sustain the electric and magnetic fields that are required to perform useful work in AC systems.